 anyone who wants to join in.
 Book will be on sale, we hope.

-July 4th: Calendar night, with a talk about the pictures, followed by Dave Hart's chat about the August walk.
+July 4th: Calendar night, with a talk about the pictures for 2020, followed by Dave Hart's chat about the August walk.

 Aug 1st: 6.30 p.m.
 Summer walk and supper.
 Route and starting pub to be announced.